CODE OF BUSINESS CONDUCT AND ETHICS

 Timely and Truthful Public Disclosure

-If you are involved in the preparation of reports and documents filed with or submitted to the securities regulatory authorities and other regulators by CRH, and in other public communications made by CRH (including the preparation of financial or other reports and the information included in such reports and documents), you will make disclosures that are full, fair, accurate, timely and understandable.
+If you are involved in the preparation of reports and documents filed with or submitted to Canadian provincial securities regulators, the U.S. Securities and Exchange Commission or other regulators by CRH, or in other public communications made by CRH (including the preparation of financial or other reports and the information included in such reports and documents), you will act in accordance with CRH’s Disclosure Policy and make disclosures that are full, fair, accurate, timely and understandable.
 Where applicable, you will provide thorough and accurate financial and accounting data for inclusion in such disclosures.
 You will not knowingly conceal or falsify information, misrepresent material facts or omit material facts necessary to avoid misleading CRH’s independent public auditors or investors.
+Any questions relating to such communications on behalf of CRH should be directed to CRH’s Disclosure Committee.

 Effective Financial Controls and Accurate Records